 The United States and Taiwan enjoy a robust unofficial relationship.
 The 1979 U.S.-P.R.C.
 Joint Communique switched diplomatic recognition from Taipei to Beijing.
-In the Joint Communique, the United States recognized the Government of the People's Republic of China as the sole legal government of China and acknowledged the Chinese position that there is but one China and Taiwan is part of China.
-The Joint Communique also stated that within this context the people of the United States will maintain cultural, commercial, and other unofficial relations with the people of Taiwan.
+In the Joint Communique, the United States recognized the Government of the People's Republic of China as the sole legal government of China, acknowledging the Chinese position that there is but one China and Taiwan is part of China.
+The Joint Communique also stated that the people of the United States will maintain cultural, commercial, and other unofficial relations with the people of Taiwan.
 The American Institute in Taiwan (AIT) is responsible for implementing U.S. policy toward Taiwan.

 The United States does not support Taiwan independence.
 Maintaining strong, unofficial relations with Taiwan is a major U.S. goal, in line with the U.S. desire to further peace and stability in Asia.
-The 1979 Taiwan Relations Act provides the legal basis for the unofficial relationship between the U.S. and Taiwan, and enshrines the U.S. commitment to assisting Taiwan in maintaining its defensive capability.
+The 1979 Taiwan Relations Act provides the legal basis for the unofficial relationship between the United States and Taiwan, and enshrines the U.S. commitment to assist Taiwan in maintaining its defensive capability.
 The United States insists on the peaceful resolution of cross-Strait differences, opposes unilateral changes to the status quo by either side, and encourages both sides to continue their constructive dialogue on the basis of dignity and respect.

 U.S. Assistance to Taiwan

-The U.S. maintains unofficial relations with the people on Taiwan through the American Institute in Taiwan (AIT), a private nonprofit corporation, which performs citizen and consular services similar to those at diplomatic posts.
-The Director of AIT is Christopher J. Marut; other principal officials are listed on AIT's site.
+The United States maintains unofficial relations with the people of Taiwan through the American Institute in Taiwan (AIT), a private, nonprofit corporation, which performs citizen and consular services similar to those at diplomatic posts.
+The Director of AIT is William Brent Christensen.
+Other principal officials are listed on AIT's site.